Hermitian Matrix Definiteness from Quantum Phase Estimation: Abstract

 \section{Abstract}

-We present a hybrid algorithm that accomplishes the classification of a Hermitian matrix according to its signature into three classes (positive semi-definite, negative or indefinite).
-The algorithm is probabilistic but shows good performance and scalability, at least equal to that of the pure classical counterpart.
-The quantum part of the hybrid algorithm uses Quantum Phase Estimation to store the eigenvalues of a Hermitian matrix in the states of a set of ancilla qubits, one of which is reserved to store the sign.
-The signature is extracted from the mean value of a spin operator in this single ancillary qubit.
+An algorithm to classify a general Hermitian matrix according to its signature (positive semi-definite, negative or indefinite) is presented.
+It builds on the Quantum Phase Estimation algorithm, which stores the sign of the eigenvalues of a Hermitian matrix in one ancillary qubit.
+The signature of the matrix is extracted from the mean value of a spin operator in this single ancillary qubit.
+The algorithm is probabilistic, but it shows good performance, achieving 97\% of correct classifications with few qubits.
+The computational cost scales comparably to the classical one in the case of a generic matrix, but improves significantly for restricted classes of matrices like $k$-local or sparse hamiltonians.